Today’s Featured Offers

-A leased line is a full-on, two-way connection that will allow you connect and send and receive at will – proving you have worked out accurately exactly how much capacity you really need.
+A leased line is a full-on, two-way connection that will allow you to connect, send and receive at will – proving you have worked out accurately how much capacity you really need.

-While broadband connections are quite safe, if security is really important a leased line is always going to be a better option than standard broadband, simply because it is dedicated to you.Back to top
+While broadband connections are quite safe, if security is really important, then a leased line is always going to be a better option than standard broadband, simply because it is dedicated to you.Back to top

-You should also look closely at the service level agreement and/ guarantee they provide.
-If you need a leased line you will be very dependent on your connection, so you will want the very best assurance that it will stay up and running; that if there are any faults they will be fixed quickly; and that if they are not you will be appropriately compensated.
-But you will hope it would never come to that of course.
+You should also look closely at the service level agreement and guarantee they provide.
+If you need a leased line, you will be very dependent on your connection, so you will want the very best assurance that it will stay up and running, if there are any faults, they will be fixed quickly, and that if they are not, you will be appropriately compensated.
+But you will hope it would never come to that, of course.

 In the end, it’s entirely probable that the supplier’s track record and reputation will play a big part in your decision of who to choose for a leased line service.Back to top

-Probably the best-know provider of leased line services is BT.
-It has long experience in the technology and offers excellent service levels.
-A wide range of options are available from BT as well – from 10 Mbps right up to 10 Gbps and just about any speed in between.Back to top
+Probably the best-known provider of leased line services is BT.
+It has much experience in the technology and offers excellent service levels.
+A wide range of options are available from BT as well, from 10 Mbps right up to 10 Gbps and just about any speed in between.Back to top

-Of course, with the higher speeds and two-way stream a leased line gives you and the added service levels that are being provided buy the supplier, you are gong to pay more for a leased line.
-How much depends on the supplier but you might expect to pay between £190 and £600 per month for a leased line service.
-Costs can vary though, depending on your location – so you do need to get a detailed quote up-front.
+Of course, with the higher speeds and two-way stream a leased line gives you, and the added service levels that are being provided buy the supplier, you are going to pay more for a leased line.
+How much depends on the supplier, but you might expect to pay between £190 and £600 per month for a leased line service.
+Costs can vary though, depending on your location, so you do need to get a detailed quote up-front.

 To speak to a sales expert call our hotline.

 Monday-Friday, 9am - 5.30pm.